syncfusion-content/xamarin-docs/Xamarin/ComboBox/Customizing-ComboBox.md

 ![CustomView for ComboBox](images/Customizing-ComboBox/customview.png)

+N> When you are using Custom View,SfComboBox ClearButton will not be supported.So, you need add the ClearButton property.

 ## Custom template for suggestion items

 The `ItemTemplate` property helps to decorate suggestion items with custom templates.
 The following code explains the steps to add an image to the suggestion list item.